choojun/sas/README.md

 ### Practical 11: Visualizing Geospatial Data and Time Series Data

-Spatial analysis is any of the formal techniques which studies entities using their topological, geometric, or geographic properties.
-Spatial analysis is also geospatial analysis, the technique applied to structures at the human scale, most notably in the analysis of geographic data.
+Geospatial analysis is a formal technique that studies entities using their topological, geometric, or geographic properties.
+It is applied to structures at the human scale, most notably in the analysis of geographic data.
 It may also be applied to genomics, as in transcriptomics data.

 [P11a1.sas](https://github.com/choojun/sas/blob/main/P11a1.sas) How to use SGMAP (supported on 64-bit Windows and Linux operating systems only) with GEOCODE to create bubble plot using two variables